gstraymond/csaw-overview-zio/README.md

 # ZIO, the future of Future[A]

-1 hour presentation for an overview of the ZIO framework
+1 hour presentation for an overview of the ZIO framework, follow-up to [Intro to FP with Scala](https://github.com/gstraymond/csaw-intro-fp-scala/)

 Inspired from theses presentations: